Otto Ernst Remer: Political activities

+Exile

-With the party banned, Remer faced criminal charges from the West German Government as being engaged in activity attempting to re-establish a neo-Nazi political movement.
-On the issuing of an arrest warrant for him on these charges, he went into hiding at a chalet belonging to Countess Faber-Castell, an early supporter of the Socialist Reich Party, before fleeing subsequently to Egypt.
+With the party banned, Remer faced criminal charges from the West German government for being actively engaged in an attempt to re-establish a neo-Nazi political movement.
+After an arrest warrant was issued against him on these charges, he went into hiding at a chalet belonging to Countess Faber-Castell, an early supporter of the Socialist Reich Party, before subsequently fleeing to Egypt.
 There, he served as an advisor to Gamal Abdel Nasser, and worked with other expatriate Germans assisting Arab states with the development of their armed forces.
-He was a frequent acquaintance of Johannes von Leers.
+He was a frequent acquaintance of Johann von Leers.
 In 1956, Remer was reported to be in Damascus, engaging in the arms trade; the Algerian National Liberation Front was one of his customers.

 "I know Mr. Arafat quite well, naturally," he asserted.
 "I saw him many times.
 He invited me to eat at his headquarters.
 I knew all his people.
 They wanted many things from us."
 For Remer, anyone who was an enemy of Israel was his friend, particularly when a profit could be turned.
-He claimed to have brokered several business deals between West German companies and the PLO.
-But Remer denied that he also arranged arms shipments for the PLO.
+He claimed to have brokered several business deals between West German companies and the PLO, but Remer denied that he also arranged arms shipments for the PLO.
 "I couldn't have done so," he maintained.
 "Arafat gets all he wants from Russia.
 A German arms dealer can't get into business there."

+Criminal prosecution

 He returned to West Germany in the 1980s, once more involving himself in politics with the setting up of an organization entitled the "German Freedom Movement" (G.F.M.), which advocated the reunification of East and West Germany and the removal of NATO military forces from West German soil.
-The G.F.M. was an umbrella organisation for multiple underground Neo-Nazi splinter groups of varying descriptions, and Remer used it to influence a younger generation of post-war born Germans.
+The G.F.M. was an umbrella organisation for multiple underground neo-Nazi splinter groups of varying descriptions, and Remer used it to influence a younger generation of post-war Germans.

-From 1991 to 1994, Remer published a political newsletter entitled the Remer-Depesche, conveying his political philosophy.
-Its content led to a court case where he was sentenced to 22 months' imprisonment in October 1992 for incitement of racial hatred by writing and publishing a series of articles stating that the Holocaust was a myth (the political impact of the case upon the Government is discussed in Searle's Wehrmacht Generals).
+From 1991 to 1994, Remer published a political newsletter entitled Remer-Depesche, conveying his political philosophy.
+Its content led to a court case where he was sentenced to 22 months' imprisonment in October 1992 for incitement of racial hatred by writing and publishing a series of articles stating that the Holocaust was a myth.
+(The political impact of the case upon the Government is discussed in Searle's Wehrmacht Generals.)
 Remer filed numerous appeals against his conviction, however his complaints of unfairness of trial and violations of freedom of speech were unanimously rejected, ultimately by the European Commission on Human Rights, to which he had taken his case.
 In February 1994, having exhausted all means of appeal in the newly united Federal German Republic, he fled to Spain to avoid the prison sentence.
 From there he supported the activities internationally of people publicly questioning the historical veracity of the Holocaust, such as Fred Leuchter and Germar Rudolf.
 The High Court of Spain ruled against requests made by the German Government for his extradition back to Germany, stating that he had not committed any crimes under Spanish law.